Presentation and Event Photo Album

 Williams & the Cymbals, Pretenders, Phil Terrell, Barbara Brown and

 many others.
-Evans published his biography, "Follow Your Heart," in
+Evans published his autobiography, "Follow Your Heart," in

 [Thanks to Mike Boone